AirTags make it easy to track and find your misplaced stuff like keys, wallets, purses, backpacks, luggage, and more.

 Here’s how to reset your AirTag:

-- Replace the AirTag battery.
+- Next, replace the AirTag battery.

-- When the sound finishes, repeat the process four more times, removing and replacing the battery, then pressing down on the battery until you hear a sound.
+- Next, when the sound finishes, repeat the process four more times, removing and replacing the battery, then pressing down on the battery until you hear a sound.
 You should hear a sound each time you press on the battery, for a total of five sounds.
 The fifth sound is different from the previous four.
 This indicates that the AirTag is now ready to pair.

-- Press down on the AirTag cover.
+- Next, press down on the AirTag cover.

 For users looking to reset their AirTag, check out Apple’s support page on: How to reset your AirTag.